 Abstract:

 Climate change poses a profound threat to global food security through disruptions in agricultural productivity caused by rising temperatures, erratic weather, and extreme events.
 These changes undermine crop yields, water availability, and ecosystem resilience, disproportionately affecting smallholder farmers and vulnerable communities.
 This paper examines the importance of adaptation and mitigation strategies, including sustainable agriculture, water management, renewable energy adoption, and early warning systems, to enhance resilience in food systems.
 Integrating these approaches is crucial to safeguarding food availability, accessibility, and nutrition, ensuring sustainable development and climate resilience amid escalating climate risks.

+Findings/Results??????

+Conclusion and policy recommendations and way forward???

 Keywords: Climate change, food security, adaptation, mitigation

-Introduction:
+Introduction

 Climate change, an imminent and profound threat, casts a looming shadow over global food security, testing the very foundations of sustainability and resilience in agricultural systems across the world (World Economic Forum, 2023).
 The unfolding climate scenario, characterized by escalating temperatures, shifts in precipitation patterns, and a surge in extreme weather events, necessitates urgent and proactive measures to both adapt to and mitigate the adverse impacts on food production.
 Climate change refers to long-term shifts in weather patterns, marked by rising temperatures, altered precipitation, and increased frequency of extreme weather events (IPCC, 2022).
 These changes have far-reaching consequences on global agricultural systems, disrupting traditional growing seasons, increasing the prevalence of pests and diseases, and affecting overall crop yields.
 Against this backdrop, the concept of food security gains heightened significance (Malhi et al., 2021).
 Food security entails not only the availability and accessibility of sufficient food but also its consistent and nutritious supply.
 As a fundamental human right, food security is essential for sustaining life and promoting overall well-being (Gallegos et al., 2023).